Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 	}

-	# any remaining cards, not catched above
+	# any remaining cards that did not appear in market data
 	Show
 }
 ```